mybest

 Check Whether the Blade Can Be Changed Without Tools

 You'll need to change the blade on a jigsaw depending on the type of material you're cutting.
-If you're concerned about how complicated that is, look into getting a jigsaw with one-touch blade changing.
+If you're concerned about complications, look into getting a jigsaw with one-touch blade changing.
 Jigsaws with one-touch blade changing allow you to attach or detach blades with the simple twist of a lever and require little time or effort.
 Jigsaws without this feature require additional tools to change blades, which takes extra time.

 You should also remember that jigsaw blades need to be replaced.
 To maintain powerful, high-quality cutting, you'll need to buy new blades occasionally.
-Leaving the blade attached when you're not using one can also cause it to warp or degrade, which is one more reason why it's convenient to have one-touch blade changing.
+Leaving the blade attached when you're not using one can also cause it to warp or degrade.

 These Battery-Powered Jigsaws Include All of Our Must-Have Features